IIIF/api/source/presentation/4.0/model.md

 {: #DirectionalLight}
 > `"type": "DirectionalLight"`

 Directional Lights emit their light in a specific direction as if infinitely far away, and as such the light does not come from a specific position.
 The rays produced are all parallel.
-The Light itself _MUST_ be added into the scene at a specific position, however this is only such that editing interfaces can render the object to the user.
+The Light itself _MUST_ be added into the Scene at a specific position, however this is only such that editing interfaces can render the object to the user.

 The light is emitted in the negative Y direction by default, thus straight down, but the orientation of the light can be altered with `lookAt` or with a `RotateTransform`.